amirardalan/amirardalan.com/README.md

 ## Additional Notes

+- **IMPORTANT:** Currently, you must manually hardcode your site's pages in `sitemap.xml.tsx`.
+Blog page urls are dynamically generated.
+All other static Next pages need to be manually added in.
 - Most static content can be edited in `data/content.ts`
 - Currently blog categories are manually set in `data/categories.ts`
 - For blog image hosting, I recommend Cloudinary's Free [Digital Asset Manager](https://cloudinary.com/documentation/digital_asset_management_overview)